Pyriter-Software/anchorjs/README.md

 ### Using dependency injection to inject data providers

-One useful thing about dependency injection is to setup your objects and then have them inject the needed dependencies on creation
+One useful thing about dependency injection is to configure your objects and then have them injected to other objects on creation

 ```typescript
 import { DependencyType } from "./anchor";